javablack/javablack.github.io/index.md

 # Olawale Ajayi – Copywriter & Content Strategist

-I’m a storyteller-for-hire with 8+ years of experience helping brands in finance, real estate, technology, SaaS, medicine, and beauty craft content people actually want to read.
-With me, you get words that sell, teach, and build trust — without the boring, corporate fluff.
+I am a storyteller-for-hire with 8+ years of experience helping brands in finance, real estate, technology, SaaS, medicine, and beauty craft content people actually want to read.
+With me, you get words that sell, teach, and build trust, without the boring, corporate fluff.

 From **compliance-friendly fintech scripts** for Trading.com to **high-performing real estate blogs** for Builder Homesite Inc., I’ve helped businesses worldwide connect with their audiences in a way that’s clear, compelling, and results-driven.